Mansonella ozzardi: Transmission

-M. ozzardi is transmitted by two types of arthropods that feed on the blood of humans: biting midges (genus Culicoides) and blackflies (genus Simulium).
+Mansonella ozzardi is transmitted by two types of arthropods that feed on the blood of humans: biting midges (genus Culicoides) and blackflies (genus Simulium).
 In the Caribbean, M. ozzardi uses the biting midge as its intermediate host.
 The black fly serves as the intermediate host for the filariae parasite in the Amazon Basin and mainland South America.

 Biting midge

 The biting midges are small flies that breed on sandy beaches near the sea.
 Some species also lay their eggs on decaying leaf litter, humus, manure, and partially rotten vegetation, in tree holes, and the cut stumps of banana trees.
 They feed on the blood of mammals, birds, reptiles, and humans.
 Their short mouthparts prohibit them from biting through clothing.
 As a result, they prefer to feed on the head or other exposed body parts.
 Blood meals occur throughout the day and night, but biting activity peaks during the early evening.
 Since individual bites can be painful, they are a cause of concern because they tend to attack in swarms of hundreds or thousands.
 Due to their small size, they can pass through mesh mosquito nets.